Table of Contents

 By implementing these practical tips, therapists can optimise the harnessing of change in behavioural therapy, leading to improved treatment outcomes and long-term success in helping clients achieve meaningful behaviour change.

-Praxis of Harnessing Change in Behavioral Therapy
+Praxis of Harnessing Change in Behavioural Therapy

 The praxis of harnessing change in behavioural therapy encompasses a range of strategies and approaches to maximise therapeutic outcomes.
 Therapists play a pivotal role in effectively utilising these techniques to promote positive change and empower clients in their journey towards behavioural transformation.